 Why do wellness programs generate such astonishing results?
 The answer is both simple and complex.
 Inherently, we know that healthy employees are generally happier people.
 It turns out there is scientific evidence to support that idea.

-Studies have shown that employees who are healthier are more content in their job and as a result are less likely to leave their position.
+that employees who are healthier are more content in their job and as a result are less likely to leave their position.
 In addition, they are less likely to call in sick and have a reduced level of stress.

 Wellness programs can vary in their offerings, based on the specific needs of the employees.
 In one company, programs designed to help employees stop smoking may be essential, while in another an internal ping pong tournament may get rave reviews.
 Wellness programs may change over time, adding and removing programs on demand to accommodate the needs and interests of the employees.